Adjustable, lightweight, high-strength aircraft-grade aluminum frame.

 Q. Will a dog wheelchair work for my older dog?

 If you want a little more time, perhaps years, with your older dog that has a condition that requires a wheelchair, the Ruff Rollin’ design will give you that chance.
-The Ruff Rollin’ wheelchair has given many dogs a new lease on life, a higher quality of life, and has even helped dogs come back to walking after all hope had gone.
-Read Bailey’s story here.
-She is an 11 year old Rottweiler that was diagnosed with Spondylosis.
-After her pain was managed, she was placed in a wheelchair, and six months later, no longer needs the wheelchair.
+The Ruff Rollin’ wheelchair has given many dogs a new lease on life, a higher quality of life, and has even helped dogs learn to walk after losing all hope they ever would again.

 Q. Can my dog urinate and defecate while in the wheelchair?

 A. Yes, as long as the wheelchair and support system are fitting properly.
-Your dog will not be able to “squat” in the chair, but will be content simply being able to relieve him or herself standing up.
+Your dog will not be able to “squat” in the chair, but will be content simply being able to relieve himself or herself while standing up.

 Q. Can my dog lay down in the wheel chair?